irian-codes/Apex-Legends-Scripts/README.md

 LIMITATIONS: The main limitation for now is that it only works on 1920x1080 resolutions because it tells the computer where to look and click by using pixels.
 But it can probably be adapted to be multires.

 # DISCLAIMER
 I HOPE any of my scripts are not considered cheating by Respawn or anyone else since I'm not influencing the match itself in any way.
-What some of my do script is just automating tedious manual processes that can be done manually.
+What my scripts do is just automating manual processes that can be done manually anyways within the limitiations of the game.
 I just do it because I am very lazy and I like programming, not for any other benefit.

 This scripts are not thoroughly tested and WILL ALWAYS contain bugs and/or missing features.
 I don't take any responsability for any harm, ban to your account or anything else you can experience from downloading, installing or executing any of the content in this repository.
 See the [license](https://github.com/Snorchy/Apex-Legends-Scripts/blob/master/LICENSE) for more information.